CryptoDinh/botasaurus/docs/docs/what-is-botasaurus.md

 ### Conclusion

-Botasaurus is a powerful, flexible tool for web scraping.
+flute is a powerful, flexible tool for web scraping.

 Its various settings allow you to tailor the scraping process to your specific needs, improving both efficiency and convenience.
-Whether you're dealing with multiple data points, requiring parallel processing, or need to cache results, Botasaurus provides the features to streamline your scraping tasks.
+Whether you're dealing with multiple data points, requiring parallel processing, or need to cache results, flute provides the features to streamline your scraping tasks.

-## 🚀 Deep Dive into Botasaurus
+## 🚀 Deep Dive into flute

 📚 **Read the Sign Up Tutorial** [here](sign-up-tutorial.md) to learn the knowledge to create 100's of Accounts on a Website! 🚀